-Welcome to the cute, cosy boutique 5 star hostel known as Caravan BA.
+Welcome to the cute, cozy boutique 5 star hostel known as Caravan BA.

-With only 28 beds here, you can expect an intimate yet quality experience during your stay.
+With only 28 beds, you can expect an intimate yet quality experience during your stay.

 There are places where you stay, and places that stay with you.

 This is certainly true for Caravan BA!
-There’s a lot to enjoy to make this a memorable hostel:
+There’s a lot to enjoy here that will surely make your stay a memorable one: